hooriaakhan6-prog/ChurnSense/README.md

 <div align="center">

 ### ⭐ If ChurnSense helped or impressed you — drop a star!
-*It takes 1 second and means the world* 🌟

 ---

-*Built with ❤️, Python, and way too much ☕ — ChurnSense © 2026*
+*Built with  Python, and way too much ☕ — ChurnSense © 2026*

 </div>